ni/niveristand-python/docs/basic_examples.rst

    :end-before: DETERMINISTIC
    :emphasize-lines: 2

-Or run it deterministically on the VeriStand Engine our system is able to connect to.
+Or, you can run the test deterministically on the VeriStand engine connected to your system.

 .. literalinclude:: ../examples/basic_examples.py
    :language: python